Pennsylvania Department of Agriculture Provides Guidance Regarding Avian Influenza (Bird Flu)

 Response to HPAI

-The Department responds immediately to all reports of Avian Influenza in Pennsylvania.
-After HPAI (or any H5 or H7 subtypes of the virus in poultry) is identified, quarantines are placed to control movement to prevent the transmission of virus from infected premises to non-infected premises.
+The Department responds to all reports of Avian Influenza in Pennsylvania.
+After HPAI is identified, quarantines are placed to control movement to prevent the transmission of virus from the infected premises.

 Control Areas

-A quarantine control area will encompass an infected flock and surrounding flocks within a minimum of a 10 kilometer area.
-Any movement associated with that control area related to poultry, poultry products, manure, feed, and other related items will be by permit only.
-Permitting allows premises to make necessary movements without creating an unacceptable risk of disease spread.
+When a quarantine control area of at least 10 kilometers surrounds the infected flock, any movement related to poultry, poultry products and by-products, and manure will be by permit only.
+Permitting allows premises to make necessary movements while limiting the risk of disease spread.

-Please use the Control Zone Address Checker to determine if your movement (origin and destination) includes a control zone.
+Please use the Control Area Address Checker to determine if your movement (origin and destination) requires a permit.

 Permits

-The Department will use the USDA Emergency Management Response System 2.0 (EMRS2) for permitting movements associated with a control area.
-EMRS2 is used for permits and permitted movements made into, within, and out of the HPAI Control Area(s).
-Access to EMRS2 through the “Gateway” during an outbreak will be granted on an as-needed basis for producers located within a control area and access should be requested through Dr. Kellie Hough (kellie.a.hough@usda.gov).
-In preparation for requesting permits, all poultry premises should be provided to Dr. Hough for entry into EMRS before an outbreak so permits can be requested and processed quickly when needed.
-The spreadsheet for providing your premises to EMRS, along with introductory materials for a control area, permitting and the Gateway, are available here.
+• The Department will use the USDA Emergency Management Response System 2.0 (EMRS2) for permitted movements into, within, between, and out of the HPAI Control Area(s).
+Access to EMRS2 through the "gateway" during an outbreak will be granted on an as-needed basis for companies affected by a control area.
+In preparation for requesting permits, all current poultry premises information should be provided to RA-AG-PAPERMITS@PA.GOV for entry into EMRS2 before an outbreak so permits can be requested and processed efficiently.
+The spreadsheet for providing your premises to EMRS2 is available here, EMRS2 Premises Template.

 What is the SPS and how is it used to help process permit applications